-Corns usually appear on the side of feet and is a small patch of thick, dead skin which has central core.
+Corns usually appear on the side of feet and is a small patch of thick, dead skin which has a central core.
 It can be a cause hard bump on side of foot.

 Calluses that occur at plantar region commonly known as plantar calluses.

-Corn & calluses can be avoided by using well fitting shoes and avoiding things that leads to friction with foot skin.
+Corn & calluses can be avoided by using well-fitting shoes and avoiding things that lead to friction with foot skin.

 Use Mole Skin Pads minimize friction and can help to prevent corns, calluses and blisters.

 Soaking foot in warm water for few minutes may help to soften the hard skin.
-Once it become soft use a best callus remover to get rid of hard skin from corns & calluses.
+Once it becomes soft use the best callus remover to get rid of hard skin from corns & calluses.

-Warts can grow on any part of body including lower part of foot and it can be the cause of small bumps on bottom of feet.
+Warts can grow on any part of the body including the lower part of the foot and it can be the cause of small bumps on the bottom of feet.

-As they grow on plantar area, commonly known as plantar warts.
-It is usually caused by HPV i.e. human papilloma virus.
+As they grow on the plantar area, commonly known as plantar warts.
+It is usually caused by HPV i.e. human papilloma-virus.

 Most of the time these warts are not painful but as they grow, walking and standing on foot becomes difficult.

 Multiple warts may grow together forming a cluster and this condition is called as mosaic warts.

-Usually these kind of warts fade away by its own but if they fail to go away then some active treatment is recommended.
+Usually, these kinds of warts fade away on its own but if they fail to go away then some active treatment is recommended.

-Using duct tape is one of the useful remedy for removing plantar warts.
-Apply it on wart and keep it there for approximately 5 to 6 days then remove the tape and soak foot in warm water & remove soft part.
+Using duct tape is one of the useful remedies for removing plantar warts.
+Apply it on the wart and keep it there for approximately 5 to 6 days then remove the tape and soak the foot in warm water & remove a soft part.

-You might need to repeat this procedure 2 to 3 times depend on size of wart.
+You might need to repeat this procedure 2 to 3 times depending on the size of a wart.

 An over-the-counter Salicyclic acid based ointment can provide results in some cases while in some cases it fails to deliver results.

-Other treatment options includes freezing wart with nitrogen oxide, removing it with surgery or laser etc.
+Other treatment options include freezing wart with nitrogen oxide, removing it with surgery or laser etc.